 SOURCE: New Leaf Brands, Inc.

-New Leaf Brands, Inc. is a diversified beverage holding company acquiring brands, distributors and manufacturers in the beverage industry.
-New Leaf Tea was the company's first product and now is available to consumers in 12 unique flavors -- including four lemonades -- at over 10,000 outlets including restaurants, delis, health food stores, pizzerias and other retail establishments.
+New Leaf Brands, Inc. is a diversified beverage holding company acquiring brands, distributors and manufacturers within the industry.
+New Leaf Tea was the company's first product and now is available to consumers in 12 unique flavors -- including 6 lemonades -- at over 10,000 outlets including restaurants, delis, health food stores, pizzerias and other retail establishments.
+New Leaf beverages are sweetened with cane sugar.
 Visit us at: www.NewLeafBrands.com.